data analysis19 min read

 The underlying capability — Code Interpreter writing and executing Python in a sandboxed environment — is genuinely powerful.
 You can attach CSV files (and other formats with some limitations), and ChatGPT will write pandas code, run it, show you the output, and explain what it found.
 The conversational nature means you can redirect mid-analysis: "Actually, ignore the outliers and redo that calculation" or "Can you do the same thing but broken down by region?" and ChatGPT adapts immediately.

 The limitations are significant for serious analytical use.
-Free-tier users face message caps that make sustained analysis impractical.
-Files are uploaded to OpenAI's servers.
+Free-tier users may face limits that make sustained analysis impractical.
+Files are handled inside ChatGPT's upload workflow, so privacy and retention depend on current plan and settings.
 The results lack the structured data analysis interface of purpose-built tools — there is no data profile, no automatic chart recommendation, no analysis history.
 And for tasks that require deep statistical rigor, the conversational format can lead to analyses that sound thorough but miss methodological nuance.

 For analysts who are already ChatGPT Plus subscribers and want to add data analysis to their existing workflow without adopting a new tool, this is the path of least resistance.
 For users who are evaluating tools specifically for data analysis, AnalyzeData delivers better purpose-built results at no cost.